-All student ID cards must have an issuance or expiration date that has not been exceeded by more than 5 years.
+The card has either an expiration date or an issuance date that has not been exceeded by a period of more than 5 years.
 Each August the Commissioner of the Department of Education will provide to the Secretary of State a list of all approved, licensed, and accredited schools from which a student ID is acceptable.

 What if I do not have an approved photo ID?
+Challenged Voter Affidavit Information